Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How can I compare mobile broadband plans?

 Depending on the type of mobile broadband you choose, you may also have to choose a monthly data allowance upfront.
 There’s no such thing as an “unlimited” mobile broadband plan at this stage in New Zealand and it’s unlikely that we’ll see such plans emerge in the near future.
 Spark offers 10, 20 or 40GB per month, but with Vodafone you can prepay for the amount of data that you need.

-Though some mobile broadband connections can outperform fixed-line ADSL, you’re unlikely to see consistent speeds rivalling a decent fibre connection any time soon.
-Speeds on mobile broadband connections are inherently fickle with changes in weather, physical obstructions and other environmental factors often causing wild fluctuation speeds.
+Though mobile broadband connections can outperform fixed-line ADSL, don’t expect to have the same service that a fast and reliable fibre connection can bring.
+Speeds are inherently fickle with changes in weather, physical obstructions and other environmental factors often causing wild fluctuation speeds.
 In cases where you’re trying to stream a video or Skype someone, this can lead to disruptions that are less frequent when using a fixed connection.

 Data is a concern for mobile broadband plans as well.
 Where most fixed-line plans now offer unlimited monthly data options, there is currently no equivalent unlimited mobile broadband plan available in New Zealand.
-The data caps that are available top out at around 210GB with a wireless router or 40GB for a data SIM, which can be all too easy to chew through if you’re using your mobile broadband connection as your primary means of accessing the Internet.
-Though you can buy extra data blocks to avoid casual data pricing.
+The data caps that are available top out at around 210GB with a wireless router or 40GB for a data SIM, which can be all too easy to chew through if you’re streaming Netflix for hours every day.

 - Portable.
 No wires, no complicated equipment and the freedom to take it with you wherever you go.

 - Easily shared.
-A smartphone can become a mobile hotspot at the tap of a button, allowing those around you to share Internet access quickly and easily.
+A wireless router or Mobile Wi-Fi device allows those around you to share Internet access quickly and easily.

 - Fast.
 With good reception, mobile broadband can deliver higher speeds than some fixed-line connections.